 Priced around $120, the Rockville RW10CA is an inexpensive single voice coil option for those seeking a compact all-in-one subwoofer.

-Like the Rockford Fosgate P300, the Rockville RW10CA is an all-in-one solution for adding deep bass sound to your car audio.
+Like the Rockford Fosgate P300, the Rockville RW10CA is an all-in-one solution for adding full bass sound to your car.
 It is a no-brainer choice for those who are space-conscious, but if you are looking to win a competition against a booming back trunk enclosure, this is not the unit for you.

 Price is a major benefit here, but you sacrifice sound quality and power in the trade-off.